 To get a Bachelor or BA degree in any foreign language, you must have passed Class 12th Board Examination or any other equivalent examination.
-The admission is conducted through an entrance exam or on the basis of marks obtained in 12th.
+The admission is conducted through an entrance exam or based on marks obtained in 12th.
 Depending on the University, the application window usually opens up sometime in between February to July every year.

 (i) Affordable Fees

 Tuition and other fees in Indian universities are considerably lower since it is partly or fully funded by the State or Central Government through the University Grants Commission.
 There is rarely any other cost which would trouble students.
 It is a student-friendly fees structure.
-It is very affordable and the overall fees are very nominal and you will never be concerned about fees once you can gain admission to the respective University.
+It is very affordable, and the overall fees are very nominal.
+You will never be concerned about costs once you can gain admission to the respective University.